-This trail starts at the scenic lookout at Heidbodme, with panoramic views of the peaks towering above the west side of the Saastal, and then follows a high route along the northeastern slopes of the Furggtal to Antrona Pass, a remote and wild saddle on a ridge on the Swiss-Italian border.
+This trail starts at the scenic overlook at Heidbodme, with panoramic views of the peaks towering above the Saastal.
+The path then travels on a high route along the eastern slopes of the Furgg Valley to Antrona Pass, a remote and wild saddle on the Swiss-Italian border.

 Why Hike Antrona Pass via Heidbodme